Artistic Circle

 · Financial assistance

-Following an open call for submissions, The Shubert Organization’s Artistic Circle is thrilled to announce the first five producers chosen to participate in its Core Program:
+Following an open call for submissions, The Shubert Organization’s Artistic Circle is proud to introduce the newest members of the program.